 To account for sound fluctuations, environmental noise is commonly described in terms of the equivalent sound level.
 The equivalent sound level is the constant noise level that conveys the same noise energy as the actual varying instantaneous sounds over a given period.
 Fluctuating levels of continuous, background, and/or intermittent noise heard over a specific period are averaged as if they had been a steady sound.
-The day-night sound level (Ldn), expressed in dBA, is the 24-hour average noise level with a 10-dBA correction penalty for the hours between 10 p.m. and 7 a.m. to account for the increased sensitivity of people to noises that occur at night.
-Typical background day-night noise levels for rural areas is anticipated to range between an Ldn of 35 and 50 dB, whereas higher-density residential and urban areas background noise levels range from 43 dB to 72 dB (USEPA 1974).
+The day-night sound level $(L{dn})$ , expressed in dBA, is the 24-hour average noise level with a 10-dBA correction penalty for the hours between 10 p.m. and 7 a.m. to account for the increased sensitivity of people to noises that occur at night.
+Typical background day-night noise levels for rural areas is anticipated to range between an $L{dn}$ of 35 and 50 dB, whereas higher-density residential and urban areas background noise levels range from 43 dB to 72 dB (EPA 1974).

-Anderson County has established standards for noise emissions for each of its zoning districts, as codified in the county's Zoning Resolution adopted in 1977 and amended through July 20, 2015.
-However, these regulations do not apply to the substation construction and operation as they are enforced only in the portions of Anderson County which lie outside of incorporated municipalities (such as the City of Oak Ridge, within which the proposed substation would be located) and are also not applicable to construction activities (Anderson County 2015).
-As the City of Oak Ridge has not established quantitative noise level limits (City of Oak Ridge 2018), there are no other federal, state, or locally established regulations specifying environmental noise limits for the substation site.
-However, the USEPA noise guideline recommends outdoor noise levels do not exceed Ldn of 55 dBA, which is sufficient to protect the public from the effect of broadband environmental noise in typical outdoor and residential areas.
-These levels are not regulatory goals but are "intentionally conservative to protect the most sensitive portion of the American population" with "an additional margin of safety" (USEPA 1974).
-The U.S. Department of Housing and Urban Development (HUD) considers an Ldn of 65 dBA or less to be compatible with residential areas (HUD 1985).
+The city of Oak Ridge has established quantitative noise level limits based on adjacent property uses, as codified in Article XII of the City's Zoning Ordinance (city of Oak Ridge 2019).
+The most stringent guidelines apply to properties with adjacent residential uses, with a maximum noise limit of 80 dBA during the hours of 7:00 AM to 10:00 PM and a maximum of 75 dBA between 10:00 PM and 7:00 AM.
+Additionally, the sound level should not exceed 65 dBA for more than 50 percent of the time during a one-hour survey or 70 dBA for more than 10 percent of the time during a one-hour survey.
+Anderson County also has established standards for noise emissions for each of its zoning districts.
+However, these regulations do not apply to the substation construction and operation as they are enforced only in the portions of Anderson County which lie outside of incorporated municipalities such as the city of Oak Ridge (Anderson County 2015).
+In addition, EPA noise guideline recommends outdoor noise levels do not exceed $L{dn}$ of 55 dBA, which is sufficient to protect the public from the effect of broadband environmental noise in typical outdoor and residential areas.

-Figure 2.
-Sensitive Noise Receptors in the Vicinity of Proposed Substation
+EPA noise guidelines are not regulatory goals but are "intentionally conservative to protect the most sensitive portion of the American population" with "an additional margin of safety" (EPA 1974).
+The U.S. Department of Housing and Urban Development (HUD) considers an $L{dn}$ of 65 dBA or less to be compatible with residential areas (HUD 1985).
+While TVA is technically not subject to the city of Oak Ridge's municipal zoning requirements, for purposes of this analysis, the municipal noise ordinances and Federal guidance provide reasonable quantitative noise limits to assess the potential significance of this proposed action on the surrounding environment.